TJZine/vapoursynth-screenshots/README.md

 ### Python

-At the time of writing, VapourSynth R61's API is only compatible with Python [Python 3.10](https://www.python.org/downloads/release/python-31010/).
-3.11 might work, I haven't tried.
+The scripts have been tested against Python 3.13 alongside VapourSynth R72.
+Older VapourSynth releases still require a Python version that matches their respective installers, so ensure your Python runtime aligns with the VapourSynth build you are using.

 ### VapourSynth

 Download the [VapourSynth](https://github.com/vapoursynth/vapoursynth/releases) installer and run it.
 Make sure you follow the instructions regarding the type of Python installation you have.
 I recommend doing a full install as I've had far less issues with it vs. the portable install.
+VapourSynth R72 or newer is recommended to pair with the Python 3.13 updates mentioned above.

 ### Python Packages